Philz to Add Cold Brew +How Philz’s Brand Model Makes the Customer Sovereign

 However.
 No; this is coffee.

 In a coffee shop like Philz, the logistics and optics are different.
 A customization model appears to work for Philz, within specific parameters of course.
-At NCA, Mersch described how at a certain point, there was an issue with long lines in their stores; customization takes more time.
-But the new Philz mobile app with online ordering helped with that, she explained.
-Mersch then broke the news at NCA that cold brew could be coming to Philz stores this year (!).
+At NCA, the Philz speaker described how at a certain point, there was an issue with long lines in their stores; customization takes more time.
+But the new Philz mobile app with online ordering helped with that, the speaker explained.
+The Philz speaker then broke the news at NCA that cold brew could be coming to Philz stores this year (!).
 What the customer doesn’t see, however, she said, is the x number of failed trials that it takes to introduce a new product or concept at Philz, or in any company for that matter.
 The failed attempts.
 The test phases.
 And finally, the go/no-go scenarios.
-Mersch told the audience that Philz is facing difficulty with cold brew because even as customers are demanding it in stores, cold brew and customization clash.
+Philz is facing difficulty with cold brew because even as customers are demanding it in stores, cold brew and customization clash.
 Cold brew coffee is not only cold, requiring different logistical edits e.g. storage, but it’s frequently consumed black – not sweet or creamy.
 What does this mean for Philz?
 Will it work?
 How will cold brew be customized?
 We’ll have to wait and see.

 So, what can learn from Philz’s unique model of customer service?
 Many coffee shops aren’t going to copy Philz and add the “does it taste okay?” question to their customer service model.
 But as a consumer, let us reflect.